When lower-carb diets are well-planned, they can have many benefits.

 The pride of Mexico; Tequila is now famous throughout the world.

-Surprisingly and somewhat unknown, the name is recognition of where the drink is from—the city of Tequila.
+Surprisingly and as a somewhat unknown fact, the name is recognition of where the drink comes from—the city of Tequila.

 Tequila is the result of fermenting and distilling a beverage made from blue agave.